-"RFS" was created by the Energy Policy Act of 2005 and revised by the Energy Independence and Security Act of 2007.
+Congress created the RFS via the Energy Policy Act of 2005 and revised it two years later in the Energy Independence and Security Act of 2007.
 (Regulations implementing the revised program are commonly referred to as "RFS2.")
 This program is focused on renewable fuel for ground transportation, requiring a minimum amount of renewable fuel to be used each year in the transportation sector, ramping up over time.
 Currently, only gasoline and diesel fuels are subject to the quota requirements.
-However, those who produce biomass-based jet fuels can qualify for credit under the program on an opt-in, voluntary basis if the fuel meets certain GHG emissions savings thresholds as confirmed through LCA and other specified criteria.
-This is significant, because the Renewable Identification Numbers or "RINs" that are issued for qualified fuels carry a monetary value that can help make SAF more affordable.
+However, those who produce biomass-based jet fuel can qualify for credit under the program on a voluntary, opt-in basis if the fuel meets certain GHG emissions savings thresholds as confirmed through LCA and other specified criteria.
+This is significant, because the Renewable Identification Numbers or "RINs" that are issued for qualified fuels carry a monetary value that help make SAF more affordable.

-Maintaining the opt-in, voluntary nature for SAF is critical given the nascent status of the SAF market, the "higher hurdle" of generating fuel to meet the rigorous jet fuel specification, and the inherent and extensive market advantages of producing ground-based alternative fuels compared to SAF.
+Maintaining the voluntary, opt-in nature for SAF is critical given the nascent status of the SAF market, the "higher hurdle" of producing fuel to meet the rigorous jet fuel specification, and the inherent and extensive market advantages of producing ground-based alternative fuels, especially renewable diesel, compared to SAF.
 In addition to maintaining the opt-in credit under the RFS for SAF, action is needed to place SAF RIN crediting on par with that for renewable diesel.
-Currently, renewable diesel generates 1.7 RINs per gallon, whereas SAF has been determined to generate 1.6 RINs per gallon.
-Dobtaining RIN parity is particularly important given the market forces noted above that have favored renewable diesel production.
+Currently, most renewable diesel generates 1.7 RINs per gallon, whereas SAF has been determined to generate

+1.6 RINs per gallon.
+Obtaining RIN parity or preferably a credit multiplier for SAF under the RFS2 program is particularly important given the market forces noted above that have favored and continue to favor renewable diesel production.